dtodorowa/slovenglish/README.md

 ## On your iPhone

-Install the Slovenian voice once, or Tina won't exist and the app will read Slovenian text with an English voice (which sounds wrong):
+Install the Slovenian voice once, or Tina won't exist and the app will read Slovenian text with an English voice (which sounds funny):

 **Settings → Accessibility → Spoken Content → Voices → Slovenian**